SPIN-web/SPIN2026/_pages/program.md

 # Program

 SPIN 2026 is co-located with [ETAPS 2026](https://etaps.org/2026/).
 Session rooms and any updates after the initial publication of this schedule are given on the ETAPS website.
+Paper presentations are 30 minutes and invited talks are 60 minutes, including questions.

 <table>
 <thead>